DEE SILKIE'S TIE DYE LOVE & TEXTILE ART COLAB WITH THE GOOD TEE

 1. Tell us a little bit about how you got started and your journey, in the art of fabric dying.

 When I was a little girl I used to love to tie-dye so much that I would have tie-dye themed birthday parties!
 I even had tie-dye wallpaper on the walls of my bedroom.
 I just couldn't get enough of bright colours and intricate patterns.
 When I got older I attended Batik classes at St. Francis Xavier University and it woke something up inside of me.
 I wasn't able to sleep at night because my mind would spin with ideas for the next batik I would create.
-Two years into university, I left and transferred to the New Brunswick College of Craft and Design where I studied surface design and textiles2.
+Two years into university, I left and transferred to the New Brunswick College of Craft and Design where I studied surface design and textiles.

 2. Who is a “Silkie” girl/guy and how did that start?